ghettovoice/gosip/doc/TRANSACTION_PERSISTENCE.md

 - ✅ INVITE server transactions
 - ✅ Non-INVITE server transactions
+- ✅ INVITE client transactions
-- ❌ Client transactions (not yet supported)
+- ✅ Non-INVITE client transactions

 ## Key Concepts

 ### Snapshot

-`ServerTransactionSnapshot` is a serializable structure that contains all the data needed to restore a transaction:
+`ServerTransactionSnapshot` and `ClientTransactionSnapshot` are serializable structures that contain all the data needed to restore a transaction:

-- Transaction state (Proceeding, Accepted, Completed, etc.)
+- Transaction state (Trying, Proceeding, Accepted, Completed, etc.)
 - Transaction key
 - Original request and last response
 - Timer states (automatically managed by `SerializableTimer`)
-- Send options used for the last response
+- Send options used for the request/response

 > **Note**: The snapshot creates deep copies of the request, last response, and send options.
 This ensures that the snapshot is independent of the original transaction and can be safely serialized and stored without worrying about concurrent modifications.